Opposition and Activists Call for Withdrawal of Transgender Rights Amendment Bill

-Opposition leaders and transgender rights activists are urging the government to withdraw the Transgender Persons (Protection of Rights) Amendment Bill, 2026, fearing it will undermine the rights and self-determination of transgender individuals in India.
+The Transgender Persons (Protection of Rights) Amendment Bill, 2026, faces strong opposition in India as critics fear it will undermine the rights and self-determination of transgender individuals, sparking calls for its withdrawal.

 Key Points

-- Opposition MPs and activists are demanding the withdrawal of the Transgender Persons (Protection of Rights) Amendment Bill, 2026, fearing it will weaken transgender rights.
+- Opposition MPs and activists are demanding the withdrawal of the Transgender Persons (Protection of Rights) Amendment Bill, 2026, fearing it will dilute transgender rights.

 - Critics argue the bill contradicts the Supreme Court's principles on self-identification for transgender individuals.